-This subject is long -- 6 bars -- and its opening statement is in the alto voice; the tonal answer follows in the soprano in the dominant with the alto taking the 1st countersubject.
+This subject is long -- 6 bars -- and a brief rest divides it into 2 roughly equal halves; its opening statement is in the alto voice; the tonal answer follows in the soprano in the dominant with the alto taking the 1st countersubject.

 A very short codetta (interlude, or link) of one bar is next inserted to connect the 2nd and 3rd entries; its function is to prepare the harmony for the 3rd entry and to adjust the positions of the voices to bring about a smoother result.